Did Tind kick you out with a vague “Something went wrong” message or a cryptic code like a:86401? You try logging back in, but you can’t.

 1. Wrong Login Method

-If you signed up with FB, Google, Apple, or number, but log in with different info, Tinder creates an empty account.
-Same goes for email logins on the web.
+If you signed up with FB, Google, Apple, or any other number, but log in with different info, Tind creates an empty account.
+The same goes for email logins on the web.

 2. Unverified or Expired Phone Numbers

-If your number is expired, VoIP, or occupied, Tinder may log you out or force verification after switching numbers without updating your Settings.
+If your number is expired, VoIP, or occupied, Tind may log you out or force verification after switching numbers without updating your Settings.

 3. Too Many Code Requests and Forced Verification Triggers

 If you keep requesting codes, you will trigger a 24-48 hour lock (error a:86401).
-Also, sudden location or device changes push Tinder to force verification.
+Also, sudden location or device changes push Tind to force verification.

 4. App Bugs and Backend Glitches